RoastBeefSandwichCo/ripple-coins/README.md

 ##Progress
 1. Withdrawal processing
   - Finished but needs to be polished.
+(Thanks for the help, McShane!)
 2. Deposit processing
-  - See Issues 1,2,3.
+  - ~~See Issues 1,2,3.~~ Deposit processing is being developed by Steven [here](https://github.com/stevenzeiler/blockchain-account-monitor) and in our fork [here](https://github.com/RoastBeefSandwichCo/blockchain-account-monitor).
+On completion, I aim to unify them.
+Thanks for still MORE fabulous work, man.
+You are win.

 ## Dependencies